There are different types of stomach cancer and the frequency of these cancer subtypes are as follows.

 There is no sure way to prevent stomach cancer, but there are things you can do that might lower your risk.

-Talk to our oncologists at Onco Life Centre about your treatment options.
+Talk to our stomach cancer oncologists at Onco Life Centre about your treatment options.
 Treatment recommendations by our oncologists at Onco Life Centre are tailored and personalized and depends on stage of stomach cancer, genetic changes in the tumor, and the patient’s preferences and overall health.
-The landscape of drug treatment in stomach cancer has evolved over the last 5 years.
+There are successful new treatments for stomach cancer as the landscape of drug research and development in stomach cancer has evolved tremendously over the last 5 years.

-Chemotherapy can be given before surgery to shrink the tumor and make it easier to completely remove it.
-Chemo may also be given, often along with radiation, after surgery to kill any groups of cancer cells that may have been left behind but are too small to be seen.
+Chemotherapy for gastric cancer can be given before surgery to shrink the tumor and make it easier to completely remove it.
+Chemo for stomach cancer may also be given, often along with radiation, after surgery to kill any groups of cancer cells that may have been left behind but are too small to be seen.
 The goal is to keep the cancer from coming back.
+Read More ...

-Targeted therapy targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
+Targeted therapy for stomach cancer targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.
-To find the most effective treatment, our oncologist will run tests to identify the genes, proteins, and other factors in your tumor.
+To find the most effective treatment, our stomach cancer specialists will run tumor profiling tests to identify the genes, proteins, and other factors in your tumor.
+Read More ...

-Immunotherapy is designed to boost your body's natural defenses to fight the cancer.
+Immunotherapy for gastric cancer is designed to boost your body's natural defenses to fight the cancer.
 The PD-1 pathway is critical in the immune system’s ability to control cancer growth.
 PD-1 and PD-L1 antibodies block this pathway and can stop the growth of stomach cancer.
-For patients with advanced stomach cancer that has PD-L1 or is MSI-H disease, immunotherapy may be an option for patients when chemotherapy does not work.
+Immunotherapy for stage 4 stomach cancer can result in a favorable outcome for patients with PD-L1 positive or MSI-H disease.

 Before surgery, radiation can be used along with chemo to try to shrink some tumors to make surgery easier.
 After surgery, radiation can be used to kill very small areas of cancer that cannot be seen and removed during surgery.
 Radiation, especially when combined with chemotherapy (chemo), might delay or prevent the cancer from coming back after surgery and may help people to live longer.
 Radiation can also be used to slow the growth and ease symptoms of advanced stomach cancer such as pain, bleeding, and trouble eating.